MaxLeap/Docs/en/Java/Guide/CloudCode.md

 We can find *xxx-1.0-SNAPSHOT-mod.zip* in target folder in root directory and this is the package we want.

-### Upload and Deploy Cloud Code
+### Upload and Deploy CloudCode
 1. Login: lcc login <UserName>
 2. Select the target app to be deployed as the context of subsequent actions: lcc use <AppName>
 3. Upload Package： lcc upload <PackageLocation>
-4. Deploy Cloud Code：lcc deploy <VersionNumber>
+4. Deploy CloudCode：lcc deploy <VersionNumber>

 **Notice:**

-*	The VersionNumber here is defined in global.json in your Cloud Code project (value of version parameter)
+*	The VersionNumber here is defined in global.json in your CloudCode project (value of version parameter)
-* 	If you've already deployed Cloud Code of other versions once, please uninstall that version first before the deployment of the new one.
+* 	If you've already deployed CloudCode of other versions once, please uninstall that version first before the deployment of the new one.
 *	Please check [lcc Guide](...) for more details about lcc.

 ### Test